Bachelor of Business (Marketing)

 ||Communication and Information Management

-# Not all subjects may be offered at CSU Study Centres.
+#Not all subjects may be offered at Charles Sturt University Study Centres.

-* You may be required to study these subjects in distance education mode.
+*You may be required to study some of these subjects online.

 Students must choose eight electives either by: